 Before we examine the most popular blackjack betting strategies, there are two main types of blackjack betting systems which each strategy can be defined by.

-Blackjack for Australians
+Blackjack sites for online players

 What is a Negative Progressive System in Blackjack?

 A negative progressive system involves increasing or doubling your bets after each loss.
 Strategies which revolve around this system are based on the high probability that you will recoup your losses over time and gain a profit after a win down the track.

 Negative progressive systems are popular but not for the weak-hearted or those with smaller bankrolls.
 The most prominent example, the Martingale strategy, can drain even the most generous bankroll within a few consecutive losses.
 Along with influencing factors such as imposed maximum table limits, these sorts of systems can be unwise for players who are uneducated or not careful when employing such tactics.

 What is a Positive Progressive System in Blackjack?

 A positive progressive system involves increasing your bets after each win and decreasing your bets after each loss.
 Strategies which revolve around this system are based more around maximising winning streaks rather than chasing losses and knowing when to go for the big bets.

 Positive progressive systems are slower in structure but a lot more friendlier to newbies.
 A strategy such as the Paroli is perfect for players who do not have a big bankroll or who aren’t willing to risk a large amount after each loss.